jsalis/londo-ui/README.md

 # Londo UI

 The spectacular view.
 A component library for React web apps.
-Built for the Umbasa game engine.

 <img width="100%" src="./assets/londo.jpg">

+## Why

+The primary purpose of this package is to support the Umbasa game engine and my other personal web projects.
+You may not wish to install and use this directly, but if you are also building your own React components, you may find the source code useful.

 ## Features